skbrem/testing1/README.md

-# testing1
+# The Readme for my first test repo

 I have figured out how this works now.

-This is the first part of the job!
+## Markdown is awesome